SaswataBiswas1983/SashaSQL/README.md

 ##### ● Which countries are Rockbuster customers based in?
 ##### ● Where are customers with a high lifetime value based?
 ##### ● Do sales figures vary between geographic regions?
+#### Context: This project involves using SQL for in-depth data analysis to address queries from different departments, enhancing decision-making for the upcoming online service transition.
+Skills acquired here are transferable across industries, underscoring problem-solving abilities in data analytics.
+#### Data Set: The dataset includes information on Rockbuster’s film inventory, customers, and transactions, loaded into a PostgreSQL database.
+It's structured to reflect real-world business scenarios and relationships between different data tables.
+Rockbuster Data Set